 An obese individual, however, may still qualify for disability if his or her condition is so severe that it impairs them from working.
 Most often the morbidly obese individuals who are awarded disability benefits suffer from severe orthopedic, arthritic, respiratory and cardiac impairments all stemming from their weight.

-The SSDI application process is quite daunting, and it’s statistically proven that applicants without representation are morel likely to be denied.
-A California attorney with Social Security Disability benefits experience can help an individual understand the nuances of what’s needed to advance a claim.
+The SSDI application process is quite daunting, and it’s statistically proven that applicants without representation are more likely to be denied.
+An Orange County social security disability benefits attorney can help an individual understand the nuances of what’s needed to advance a claim.